kartoza/geocontext/README-docker.md

   your production environment in core.settings.prod_docker - this DJANGO_SETTINGS_MODULE is used when running in production mode.
 * **development**: Configure your development environment in core.settings.dev_docker -
-  this DJANGO_SETTINGS_MODULE is used when running in production mode.
   Please see README-dev.md for more information on setting up a developer environment.

 ## Build your docker images and run them